 Schedule satellites and download data using AWS services

 You can use the AWS Ground Station console to identify the satellites you need to communicate with and schedule “Contacts” with the satellite, where each Contact consists of a selected satellite, start and end time, and the ground location.
 After scheduling your Contacts, you can launch Amazon EC2 instances to run each portion of the Contact.
 You can launch a Command EC2 instance to receive operational telemetry from your satellite and transmit commands up to the satellite to schedule future activities.
-You can also launch a Downlink EC2 instance to receive bulk mission data from your satellite.
-These EC2 instances will communicate with AWS Ground Station’s antenna gateway over an elastic network interface (ENI) connection in Amazon VPC that exists for the duration of the contact.
+You can also launch a Downlink EC2 instance to receive receive bulk mission data from your satellite in near real-time or receive the data in an Amazon S3 Bucket asynchronously.
+The EC2 instance will communicate with AWS Ground Station’s antenna gateway over an elastic network interface (ENI) connection in Amazon VPC that exists for the duration of the contact.

 Fully managed global ground station network integrated with AWS Global Infrastructure

 AWS Ground Station antennas are located within fully managed AWS ground station locations, and are interconnected via Amazon’s low-latency, highly reliable, scalable and secure global network backbone.
 Data downlinked and stored in one AWS Region can be sent to other AWS Regions over the global network, so it can be further processed.

 AWS Ground Station provides an easy to use graphical console that allows you to reserve contacts and antenna time for your satellite communications.
 You can review, cancel, and reschedule contact reservations up to 15 minutes prior to scheduled antenna times.